ComputerScienceHouse/blog/_posts/2018-04-09-themeswitcher.md

 image: https://csh.rit.edu/~mom/themeswitcher.png
 categories:
     - projects
-description: A webservice that allows a user to select a bootstrap theme and an api to serve that theme to other sites that desire to implement themeswitcher.
+description: A webservice that allows a user to select a Bootstrap theme and an api to serve that theme to other sites that desire to implement themeswitcher.
 author: Max Meinhold
 author-image: https://csh.rit.edu/~mom/momProfileSmall.jpeg
 author-bio: Freshman Computer Science Major at RIT and Computer Science House